gitops97123/Kubernetes_CKA-CKAD/02-Installation/a.Install kubernetes cluster in ubuntu.md

 #### Installation

 My Lab setup contains two servers.
 One control plane machine and one node to be used for running containerized workloads.
-You can add more nodes to suit your desired use case and load, for example using three control plane nodes for HA.

 |Server Type | Server Hostname | Specs|
 |------------|-----------------|-------|